 Eric completed Recovery Coach Training and Peer Recovery Support Specialist Core Training in the Texas model in 2016.
 On March 8, 2019, Eric was one of the first 50 peers to complete the PRSS Core Training in the Arkansas model.

-Currently, Eric offers private Recovery Coaching throughout five counties to Arkansas residents from his headquarters in beautiful downtown Little Rock, Arkansas.
+Currently, Eric offers private Recovery Coaching throughout Central and Northwest Arkansas from his headquarters in beautiful downtown Little Rock, and satellite office in Rogers.